arpitingle/mnist-web/README.md

 # mnist-web

-WebAssembly port of Neural Network Implementation for the MNIST dataset written in C
+WebAssembly port of Neural Network Implementation for the MNIST dataset

 You will need [emscript](https://emscripten.org/docs/getting_started/downloads.html)